Get a free, no obligation personal loan quote with rates as low as 9.99%

 Car Maintenance

 Keeping a car in good shape typically involves regular maintenance.
-Buyers can request a record of maintenance that would show how well a vehicle has been maintained.
-The more attention a vehicle has been given over the years, the higher the perceived value among buyers, who may be willing to pay a little more.
+Buyers can request a record of maintenance to show how well a vehicle has been maintained.
+The more attention a vehicle has received over the years, the higher its perceived value among buyers, who may be willing to pay a little more.

 Should You Get An Appraisal?